 1 - Jeans, dreadful in the cold, in Antarctica we use moleskin trousers, you could get fleece trousers or almost anything else, jeans are rubbish in the cold.

 2 - Neck (ok sorted), wrists and ankles - are they all insulated?
 Often they can be one layer at that point, make sure clothes overlap and are insulated here.

 3 - Shoes/boots - are the soles thick and insulated?
-An insole may help if they aren't, you can lose a lot of heat this way.
+An extra insole may help if they aren't, you can lose a lot of heat this way.

 4 - Headwear - you don't mention anything and vitally important, you can lose an awful lot of heat through your head, an old saying - "If your feet are cold wear a hat".

 5 - Wind proofs?
 Is the outer layer windproof?
 Can make a huge difference if the wind can get through and take heat away (like with jeans!)

 6 - Heat from the inside, are you properly fed?
 Your metabolism will adjust to cold temps after a while and burn fuel to warm you up - as long as it has enough fuel.